jivatneet/Named-entity-recognition/Readme.md

 # Named-entity recognition

 The dataset used is [CoNLL 2003](https://www.clips.uantwerpen.be/conll2003/ner/) from nltk text corpora.
-Created a **window-based classification network**.

-## Training Word Embedding layer using Word2Vec

-## Window-based classification network
+Trained word embeddings using Word2Vec's Skip-Gram model and created a window-based classification Network in Python for learning Named Entity classes.
+Optimized the performance by using Casing feature vector and weighted cross-entropy loss to handle Class imbalanced data.